V4Fire/Client/src/super/i-input/README.md

 ### Validation

-All instances of the `iInput` class support the feature of validation.
+All instances of the `iInput` class support a feature of validation.
 The validation process can be triggered manually via invoking the `validate` method or implicitly by a form associated with the component.